EuCaue/reddit-auto-theme/readme.md

 ## How to use

-1. Download and install the extension.
+1. Install the extension.
-2. Now just enter on the Reddit page and it will sync whenever your change your system theme.
+2. Open Reddit — the theme will automatically sync with your system theme whenever it changes.
-3. Enjoy it! :rocket:
+3. Enjoy! :rocket:

-## Installation
+## Features

-`todo!()`
+- Automatically syncs Reddit theme with your system (light/dark).
+- Simple and lightweight.
+- No configuration needed.

 ## Contributing

-Any contributions are welcome or any ideas and suggestions! :smile:
+Contributions, ideas, and suggestions are always welcome! :smile:

 If you find this project helpful, consider giving it a :star: